cotes2020/jekyll-theme-chirpy/_posts/en/2023-02-10-bustracker.md

 ![Bus Tracker schematic](bustracker_schematic.png){: w="500" h="500"}
 _Bus Tracker schematic_

-For development purposes, I just used a breadboard and some jumper wires to connect the components.
+For development, I simply connected the components with a breadboard and some jumper wires.

 ![Bus Tracker protoype](bustracker_photo.jpg){: w="500" h="500"}
 _Bus Tracker prototype_

-I was pretty satisfied with the results and used it in this state for several weeks.
+I was pleased with the results and used it in this state for several weeks.

-Then I wanted to use a perfboard to make the whole montage smaller and prettier.
-I didn't find an appropriate tool to plan the component's positioning and tracks for a perfboard so I just used a standard PCB design software.
-It was not practical, but I managed to draw some first version of the schematic.
+Then I wanted to use perfboard to make the whole montage smaller and more attractive.
+I couldn't find a suitable tool to plan the component positioning and tracks for a perfboard, so I used standard PCB design software.
+It wasn't practical, but I was able to draw a preliminary version of the schematic.

 ![Bus Tracker perfboard schematic](bustracker_pcb.png){: w="500" h="500"}
 _Bus Tracker perfboard schematic_

-Sadly, the conclusion of this project is a little rough, because I got distracted by another project and never finished it.
+Unfortunately, the end of this project is a little rough because I became distracted by another project and never finished it.
-Nevertheless, it was an interesting project and I used it every day for several months without ever being late for work!
+Nonetheless, it was an interesting project, and I used it every day for several months without ever missing a work deadline!